beeware/beeware/docs/tutorial/tutorial-4.rst

 copying your code *into* the application bundle - and at the moment, your application still has the old code in it.

-So - we need to tell briefcase to copy over the new version of the code.
+So - we need to tell briefcase to update your app, copying in the new version of the code.
 We *could* do this by deleting the old platform directory and starting from scratch.
 However, Briefcase provides an easier way - you can update the code for your existing bundled application:

 .. tabs::